 All handwritten entries must be carried out using an indelible blue pen (e.g., ballpoint pen) Pencils and similar writing instruments are not permitted.

-The use of indelible stamps, e.g., for entering data information, is possible with approval of the Head of Quality Organization.
+The use of indelible stamps, e.g., for entering data information, is possible with approval of the <QualityOrganizationHead>.

 Printouts